ramonmsa/COVID-19-Confirmed-Cases-in-Ontario/README.md

 - Draft machine learning module is connected to the provisional database

+## Dashboard
+- what do we want to show in the dashboard? - what reports will we use?
+(3 to 4 reports)
+- what questions are the reports answering?

 ## Technologies
 - Data preparation (Pandas/SQL)
 - Machine learning (Scilearn/Tensorflow)